Pi-Apps-Coders/docs/docs/scripts/the-api-script.md

   ```
 <br>
 - `warning` - Display a custom message in yellow and prefix it with "WARNING: ".
-  - Useful for everything where something is wrong but it's not a fatal error.
+  - Useful for everything where something is wrong but it's not a fatal error.<br>
   - This function outputs to `stderr`.
 <br>
 - `status` - Display a custom message in light-blue.